Nintendo Network: Nintendo eShop

-The Nintendo eShop (Note: ニンテンドーeショップ (Nintendō Ī-Shoppu) in Japan.) was an online marketplace powered by Nintendo Network.
+The Nintendo eShop (Note: ニンテンドーeショップ (Nintendō Ī-Shoppu) in Japan.) was an online marketplace provided by Nintendo Network.
 The eShop allowed users on the Nintendo 3DS and the Wii U to access and purchase exclusive digital games, Virtual Console games, and certain retail games.
-Moreover, users obtained patches and additional downloadable content for digital downloads; in-game purchases were also supported.
+Users obtained patches and additional downloadable content for digital downloads; in-game purchases were also supported.
 Before purchasing a piece of software, the eShop allowed users to view ratings, screenshots, and videos pertaining to that piece of software.
 Developers could also release demos of both digital and physical games on the eShop.

 Purchases made through the Nintendo eShop on the Nintendo 3DS are tied to the system that they were purchased from, and they can only be transferred by contacting Nintendo's customer service.
 On the Wii U, the user's purchases are tied to their Nintendo Network account but they cannot be transferred to other systems by the user as the Nintendo Network account is tied to a specific console.
 This user account system was added to the Nintendo 3DS via a system update on December 9, 2013, coinciding with Miiverse being added to the system, allowing players to combine their funds with their Wii U account.

-On February 16, 2022, Nintendo announced the shut-down of the Nintendo eShop for 3DS and Wii U systems on March 27, 2023, at 8:00 pm EST. The ability to add funds was removed on August 29, 2022, at 12:30 am EST. This shutdown affected other games that used Nintendo eShop for Add-on content, such as StreetPass Mii Plaza, Nintendo Badge Arcade, Wii Sports Club, Mario Kart 8 and New Super Mario Bros.
+On February 16, 2022, Nintendo announced the shutdown of the Nintendo eShop for 3DS and Wii U systems on March 27, 2023, at 8:00 pm EST. The ability to add funds was removed on August 29, 2022, at 12:30 am EST. This shutdown affected other games that used Nintendo eShop for Add-on content, such as StreetPass Mii Plaza, Nintendo Badge Arcade, Wii Sports Club, Mario Kart 8 and New Super Mario Bros.
 2. Users are still able to redownload software they already purchased, download updates, and download a small number of free themes on the 3DS Theme Shop.
-Also on this shutdown, the Pokémon Bank application on 3DS became free-to-use, provided that it was downloaded prior to the shutdown.
-The ability to merge funds that were left on the Nintendo Network ID to a Nintendo Account ended on March 11, 2024, 10 pm PDT.
+Also on this shutdown, the Pokémon Bank application on 3DS became free-to-use, provided that it was downloaded before the shutdown.
+The ability to merge funds that were left on the Nintendo Network ID to a Nintendo Account ended on March 11, 2024, at 10 pm PDT.